Skip to main content Skip to complementary content

 Qlik Cloud Analytics Premium Data for Analysis

-Qlik Cloud Enterprise Data for Analysis and Data Moved
+Qlik Cloud Enterprise Data for Analysis, Data Moved

 Qlik Talend Cloud Starter Data Moved

-Qlik Talend Cloud Premium Data Moved, Third party data transformations ($/GB), Job execution, and Job duration
+Qlik Talend Cloud Premium Data Moved, Third-party data transformations ($/GB), Job execution, Job duration, Open Lakehouse compute

 Qlik Talend Cloud Enterprise

-Data Moved, Third party data transformations ($/GB), Job execution, and Job duration
+Data Moved, Third-party data transformations ($/GB), Job execution, Job duration, Open Lakehouse compute

-Qlik Anonymous Access Anonymous Capacity and Anonymous Concurrent Sessions
+Qlik Anonymous Access Anonymous Capacity, Anonymous Concurrent Sessions

 For more information about the license metrics, see the Qlik Cloud® Subscriptions product description.